-In line with the Authority's declaration of a Climate Emergency, we will therefore aim to assess and monitor Environmental, Social and Governance factors when selecting new investment options.
-Specific assessment is however somewhat restricted by the fact that, at the time of writing, there is No consistent rating framework to measure and benchmark specific counterparty ESG metrics.
-Until this market data gap is fully resolved, our Policy is as follows:-
+In line with the Authority's declaration of a Climate Emergency, we will aim to assess and monitor Environmental, Social and Governance factors when selecting new investment options.

+Specific assessment is however somewhat restricted by the fact that, at the time of writing, there is no consistent rating framework to measure and benchmark specific counterparty ESG metrics.
+The UK and EU have announced their intentions to introduce regulation for ESG ratings providers, which should greatly aid assessment of the associated and relevant risks Counterparties present.

+Until this assurance data gap is fully resolved, our Policy is as follows:-

-- We continue to prioritise Security, Liquidity and Yield (in that order) as required by the Code of Practice. - As large, global institutions our high-quality counterparties operate across the full range of marketplaces in which they are legally able to, and as a result climate change and other ESG considerations are rightly an increasingly important and heavily scrutinised part of their overall business. - Recognising this, the Ratings Agencies existing headline ratings on our Counterparties now incorporate ESG risk assessments alongside more traditional financial risk metrics and so provide both an holistic risk measure and a proxy for ESG 'scoring' in the absence of anything more robust. - Excluding any one counterparty will likely mean others will similarly have to be avoided and thus impact the Authority's capacity to mitigate risk through diversification. - The Council does not have any identified long-term surplus balances with which to consider specific 'impact' or 'sustainable' investments, so Supra-national counterparties who offer access to high-quality (typically AAA-rated) ESG exposure will continue to proportionately form part of our investment portfolio where Bonds matching our liquidity requirement can be sourced.
+- We continue to prioritise Security, Liquidity and Yield (in that order) as required by the Code of Practice.
+ESG will be a contributory factor in any decision insofar as its dynamics impact those primary considerations. - As large, global institutions our high-quality counterparties operate across the full range of marketplaces in which they are legally able to, and as a result climate change and other ESG considerations are rightly an increasingly important and heavily scrutinised part of their overall business. - Recognising this, the Ratings Agencies existing headline ratings on our Counterparties now incorporate ESG risk assessments alongside more traditional financial risk metrics and so provide both a holistic risk measure and a proxy for ESG 'scoring' in the absence of anything more robust. - Excluding any one counterparty will likely mean others will similarly have to be avoided and thus impact the Authority's capacity to mitigate risk through diversification. - The Council does not have any identified long-term surplus balances with which to consider specific 'impact' or 'sustainable' investments, so Supranational counterparties who offer access to high-quality (typically AAA-rated) ESG exposure will continue to proportionately form part of our investment portfolio where Bonds matching our liquidity requirement can be sourced.